List of Star Wars spacecraft: Fondor Haulcraft (V-21.1 Chevlex light haulcraft)

 The Fondor Haulcraft is a vessel which made its television debut during the first season of Andor (2022).
 It serves as the personal transport for Luthen Rael (Stellan Skarsgård), the Rebel spymaster referred to as "Axis" by the Imperial Security Bureau.
-In episode 11 of the first season, Luthen pilots the Fondor against a Cantwell-class Arrestor Cruiser in what Erik Kain of Forbes called the best dogfighting sequence since Return of the Jedi. "[T]his dogfight was great not because it was the most epic or flashy or because it was a showdown between rivals with old scores to settle, but because it was a clever, expertly-crafted scene that did only what it set out to do and did it well."
+In episode 11 of the first season, Luthen pilots the Fondor against a Cantwell-class Arrestor cruiser in what Erik Kain of Forbes called the best dogfighting sequence since Return of the Jedi. "[T]his dogfight was great not because it was the most epic or flashy or because it was a showdown between rivals with old scores to settle, but because it was a clever, expertly-crafted scene that did only what it set out to do and did it well."
 Showrunner Tony Gilroy explained how he worked with production designer Luke Hull and visual effects supervisor Mohen Leo to come up with the design of the ship, and how the writing for that scene in particular was a collaborative effort.

 The Fondor Haulcraft, simply called "the Fondor" by Luthen, is stated by Star Wars literature to be a V-21.1 Chevlex light haulcraft originally made by Fondor Yards Commercial Ventures.
 The Axis network spymaster has heavily modified the craft to both increase its combat capability and maintain secrecy.
 This includes replacing all support crew positions with a Fondor droid intelligence whose memory is wiped after every mission.
 The vessel's navicomputer is also triple-encrypted with a cypher based on extinct languages to which only Luthen and Kleya Marki (Elizabeth Dulau) know the key.
 The Fondor can simulate system malfunctions convincingly enough to fool Imperial sensors while its engines are more powerful than the stock configuration.
-Among its offensive and defensive systems are a pair of rear-mounted ballistic chaff launchers which can fire powerlessly thanks to chemical propellants; two forward laser cannons; a hidden dorsal laser cannon turret; retractable anti-personnel laser cannons; tractor beam projector; and tandem continuous stream particle beam emitters able to slice enemy starfighters.
+Among its offensive and defensive systems are a pair of rear-mounted ballistic chaff launchers, two forward laser cannons; a hidden dorsal laser cannon turret; retractable anti-personnel laser cannons; tractor beam projector; and two tandem continuous stream particle beam emitters.